lowRISC/lowrisc-site/content/docs/frequently-asked-questions.md

 In principle yes.
 Rocket does not have a stable release schedule so some intelligent browsing of the commit logs is necessary to find a good point to branch off.
 Learning the lesson from previous experience, a minimum of changes have been made to the Chisel code, and only in areas which are not changing rapidly.

-### Why is it necessary to change Rocket at all ?

-The out-of-box configuration hangs on boot waiting for the debugger to connect.
-This is convenient for a tethered release (i.e. one that requires GDB or a separate ARM or other processor) to initialise the state of memory.
-In LowRISC there is no such other processor so it is more convenient to boot from specially written boot loader code.
-This necessitates a change of reset vector address to the start of boot ROM.
-It is also convenient to allow the TestHarness to set the reset address to a custom value to facilitate ISA testing.

-In addition the other important change is customising the JTAG instruction register length and data capture registers to meet Xilinx FPGA restrictions (see [JTAG internals]({{< ref "docs/jtag.md" >}}) for more details).

-The memory map of the default Rocket consists of a large area of RAM (in our case double data rate dynamic memory) plus an area of peripheral memory.
-To avoid making a lot of changes it was not though worthwhile separating out different peripherals into their own address space in Chisel, as per previous releases of LowRISC.
-In machine mode, this will result in a reduction of memory protection, but under Linux each peripheral space will be individually mapped in MMU space.
-A side effect of this approach is that it will not be possible to rely on the device tree blob built into ROM as part of the Rocket synthesis.

 ### What is the device tree blob and where is it ?

 The device tree blob is a format for storing addresses of memory and peripherals for use in Linux and other O/S. It allows a generic kernel to be compiled and then configured for different systems later on at runtime.
-It is generated from device tree source using device tree compiler.
-In LowRISC it is associated with the Berkeley boot loader, because it would be inconvenient to keep changing the first stage boot loader when anything changes.
+It also allows different FPGA boards with memory sizes to be supported from one binary.
+For this reason the first stage boot loader (FSBL) included with LowRISC is customised for each processor and FPGA board.

-### What's with the weird console support ?
+### What kernels are provided with this release ?

-The first stage boot loader (FSBL) included with LowRISC does not provide a convenient way of choosing the console device (after all the interaction at this stage is limited to a few switches).
-Therefore the decision was taken to assume a visual console (also known as VT mode).
-This provides a facility similar to a PC with a 128 x 31 VGA text display with a variety of highlight colours, and a keyboard that generates PC-compatible up and down events that are needed by the operating system in certain modes.
-However we also need to allow for the common case when the board is purely controlled from a serial port.
-This support requires translating, as well as possible, serial ASCII input to keyboard up/down event numbers, as well as interpreting the characters sent to the VGA screen to the nearest equivalent ASCII output to the serial port.
-No attempt is made to translate cursor movement on the VGA screen to ANSI escape sequences.
-Therefore some strange effects can occur if editing in vim or similar programs is attempted on the serial console.
-Fortunately this capability is rarely needed because ssh support via Ethernet gives all the capabilities that could be wanted in the way of remote access.
+All kernels are based on the same linux release, a patched version of linux-5.1.3.
+In addition there is an install variant that can launch debian installer, a rescue variant that can repair the SD-Card root partition before mounting it, a visual variant that redirects the console to the frame buffer, and a plain variant that just boots via a serial port.

 ### What about support for other boards and RISCV processors ?

+This release introduces a socket that can host Rocket or Ariane, analogous to the motherboards of old that allowed processors from different vendors to be used.
+In principle BOOM (Berkeley out-of-order machine) can fit the same template, but it would need a larger FPGA board.
+Because the Ariane was developed on a Genesys-2, and this has similar peripherals to a Nexys4-DDR, both FPGA boards are supported in this release.
 The KC705 support has not been maintained since the v0.3 release.
 However it is interesting because it allows for more expansion space, the possibility of dual core symmetric processing, and out-of-order cores such as BOOM (Berkeley out of order machine).
 Support for this board has not been merged with the refresh-v0.6, however development is ongoing on the kc705_mii branch.

-The ArtyA7-A100 is a recently released and reduced cost board from Digilent that has the same FPGA and twice the memory of the Nexys4DDR.
-It uses DDR3 instead of DDR2.
-However it requires a separate PMOD (potentially with reduced signal integrity), in order to support SD-Cards.
-The Ethernet PHY is a different type and development is taking place on the artya7_mii branch.

 ### What happened to the L2-cache ?